microsoftgraph/dataconnect-solutions/solutions/esa/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoftgraph%2Fdataconnect-solutions%2Fmain%2Fsolutions%2Fona%2FARMTemplate%2Fazuredeploy.json?token=AATN3TJ6UQWU7TFMZ2R6ZW3ASL5JQ"><img src="https://camo.githubusercontent.com/bad3d579584bd4996af60a96735a0fdcb9f402933c139cc6c4c4a4577576411f/68747470733a2f2f616b612e6d732f6465706c6f79746f617a757265627574746f6e" alt="Deploy Environment in Azure" /></a>

 Provide Storage Blob Data Contributor access to the user who is developing the solution.
 The Synapse workspace should already have access with the automated deployment.

 ![](Images/6.0.png)

+Also, for this solution, you'll need to create an Azure Cognitive Services resource for its Text Analytics tool.
+You can find a complete tutorial for that [here](https://learn.microsoft.com/en-us/azure/synapse-analytics/machine-learning/tutorial-configure-cognitive-services-synapse).

 ## Synapse Pipeline Template